ferraroantonio/ferraroantonio.github.io/about.md

 ---
-title: About me
+title: "About me"
 layout: default
+permalink: /about-me/
 description: "More about Antonio Ferraro — background, journey, and interests."
-permalink: /about/
 ---

 <section id="about-page">